aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE250/ECSE 250 Lecture 9.md

 	Can validate data before setting
 Passing of a reference type field can result in it pointing to the original value, and thus being able to be mutated from outside the class

-## Deep Copying
-Uses `new` keyword
-Then fills all indices (array) with their respective data
-	Or equivalent for Objects

 ### Getter and Setters
 Public methods to access or change data
 Most Getters look like this: